 There is no doubt you will have an amazing time in tropical Oahu.
 In this blog post, I gave information about 5 main areas you can stay on Oahu.

 To recap, Waikiki is your area if you are visiting the island for the first time.
-If you don’t want to go away from Waikiki but want a chilled Hawaiian area, you can choose between the East Oahu region or the Ala Moana area.
+If you don’t want to go away from Waikiki but want a chilled Hawaiian area, you can choose between the West Oahu region or the Ala Moana area.
 Oahu’s North Shore is definitely a place for surfers, and luxury lovers can pamper themselves with resorts in the East Oahu region.
 If you can’t choose, why not spend a night or two at each!

 Let me summarize to help you decide among Oahu Hotels.
 Here are the 2 best hotels that I would definitely like to recommend to you.
 They both have great locations and very good reviews.